alastairwyse/Cheatsheets/gRPC.md

 	rpc GetAllEventsSince (etc...)
 ```

-...this would be built/generated in the ApplicationAccess.Hosting.Grpc.EventCache namespace/project which contains the server-side implementation of the EventCache, BUT the generated service class name is the same as the namespace... which leads to compiler ambiguities and failures as the project gets referenced and expanded.
+...if you build/generate the C# code from this proto file into the ApplicationAccess.Hosting.Grpc.EventCache namespace/project which contains the server-side implementation of the EventCache, the generated service class name is the same as the namespace... which leads to compiler ambiguities and failures as the project gets referenced and expanded.

 A better approach is to have all the generated code created in it's own dedicated namespace.
 This can be achieved by setting a 'package' declaration in the proto file like below...